 Results 1–10 of 39 for "Psychology Topic"X related to "Aging and Cognition: Research..."
-Refine Your Search Refine Your Search TopicTherapy (9)Emotional health (4)Stress (4)Teens (4)Aging (3) 33 more... [+] Alzheimer's (3)Children (3)Disability (2)Human rights (2)Law & psychology (2)Sleep (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Ethics (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Parenting (1)Personality (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 4.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Refine Your Search Refine Your Search TopicTherapy (9)Emotional health (5)Stress (4)Teens (4)Aging (3) 36 more... [+] Alzheimer's (3)Children (3)Violence (3)Disability (2)Human rights (2)Law & psychology (2)Sleep (2)Sport & exercise (2)Trauma (2)Women & men (2)Workplace issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Education (1)Environment (1)Ethics (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Marriage & divorce (1)Parenting (1)Personality (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Socioeconomic status (1)Suicide (1)Testing issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 39 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.AngerAnger is an emotion characterized by antagonism toward someone or something.
-It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 7.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.
-Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 10.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic Previous 1 2 3 ...
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 4.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.IntelligenceIntelligence refers to intellectual functioning.
+IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 7.AngerAnger is an emotion characterized by antagonism toward someone or something.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 8.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 9.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 10.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
+Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 39 for "Psychology Topic"X related to "Aging and Cognition: Research..."